frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

-Personally I'm happy that we finally reached this point, where we were able to see a bigger picture, fill the gaps and re-use some old ideas instead of creating some new, hype-driven solution, focused on particular use case.
+Personally I'm happy that we finally reached this point, where we were able to see a bigger picture, fill the gaps, and re-use some old ideas instead of creating some new, hype-driven solution, focused on particular use case.

 Of course, in next v13+ one is still able to do things like in post-SPA era -